Compare two cars

 Verdict

-BMW appears just a bit more reliable, although the difference is truly marginal.
+Tesla appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In this case though, it seems that both cars show similar levels of passenger protection all together, so that won't break a tie.
-But one thing that actually could is the performance, with Tesla offering somewhat better performance, just enough to call it quicker.
+But one thing that actually could is the performance, with Tesla outracing its opponent in any situation possible, making it better choice for boy racers.
 The German car provides significantly better range, something that shouldn't be overlooked.
-I believe that, when we take all into account, we have only one winner here - the BMW.
+It's really tough to make a final decision here, but if I'd need to, I'd say BMW.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
 In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.